xcore/sc_multi_uart/doc/programming_guide.rst

 Source Code
 ++++++++++++

 All of the files required for operation are located in the ``module_multi_uart`` directory.
-The files that are need to be included for use of this component in an application are:
+The files that need to be included for use of this component in an application are:

 .. list-table::
     :header-rows: 1